Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 - Subjective: The most common subjective test is the Hyperacusis Questionnaire (HQ), a validated 14-item self-report tool used to understand how hyperacusis affects daily life.
 It provides insights into various aspects of sound sensitivity and its implications, offering a comprehensive view of the patient's experience that complements objective tests.

-For a free copy of the Hyperacusis Questionnaire for personal or clinical use, please email us at [email protected].
+For a free copy of the Hyperacusis Questionnaire for personal or clinical use, please email us at info@neuromedcare.com.

 What causes hyperacusis?

-Central Gain Model
+How the Central Gain Model Explains Hyperacusis

 Central gain is a neuroscience concept that describes how the central auditory system adjusts its sensitivity to sound.
 The term “gain” refers to the amplification of a signal in this context.
 When there is a change in sound input, the central auditory system can actively increase (gain) or decrease (attenuate) its response to alter the perceived loudness of the signal.